tgraphite/reax_tools/README.md

 ## Build from Source Code
 ------
 You can directly download latest binary program from release page.
+(Recommended)

-But if you need to build from source:
+But if you want to do some modify and build from source:
 ```
 mkdir build
 cd build